How Do Vanishing Deductibles Work?

 The cost can vary based on how many full coverage vehicles you own.
 But to give an example, let's just say it would be $5 more a month for the vanishing deductible.
 At $5 a month, for 12 months, you just paid $60 for a $100 credit that you may or may not use.

-I think you are better off saving your money for the deductible on your own.
+You are better off saving your money for the deductible on your own.
 Saving sixty dollars a year with potentially no claim to file is a better deal.
 People are fixated with the idea of low monthly installments vs. paying out a large lump sum.
 Saving money is a skill you have to work on regularly.
 If you struggle with saving a nest egg, this option might make sense.
 Just remember, it is not a free perk.

 Shopping for Car Insurance